In physics, power is a very important concept for the students.

 - Active power is used in both AC and DC circuits, whereas reactive power is used only in AC circuits.

-- Active power is used to convert the electrical energy into other forms of energy in comparison to that reactive power does not convert but produces electric flux in the circuit.
+- Active power is used to convert electrical energy into other forms of energy in comparison to that reactive power does not convert but produces electric flux in the circuit.